 Here are a few of my favorite free things to do in winter to help you save money:

 - Free museum days!!

 - Free concerts and movies in the park

 - Make a snow lantern (I haven’t tried this but I want to!)

 More Vintage Winter Illustrations

 Need more illustrations for your winter projects?
-Check out the archives for a complete list of every post!
+Check out the blog for a complete list of every post!